alexrivadeneira/i2wd/week4/outline.md

 ### Architecting the solution: animating the cloud on demand
 Putting aside the computer for a moment, let's think through the logic of adding a button.
 Review from last class how the cloud moved across the screen.
 How can we enable or disable that from happening?
 How could we animate this "the hard way"?

+### document.querySelector and variables
+So far we've been interacting with numbers, booleans and strings.
+Now let's access some part of the page.
+QuerySelector will return the first instance of the input that matches our request. document.querySelector.

 ### Modifying styling with JavaScript

-Let's start with this template.
+Let's use what we learned about ```querySelector``` and variables to make some changes to our CSS using JavaSCript.
+Here's a starter template.
 Before you render it in the browser, check to see if you can reason about what it does:

 ```
 <!DOCTYPE html>